Incremental Randomized Smoothing Certification: Limitations

 The smoothing parameter $\sigma$ used in IRS affects its efficiency, with larger values of $\sigma$ generally leading to better results.
 As a consequence, we observed a smaller speedup when using a smaller value of $\sigma$ (e.g., 0.25 on CIFAR10) compared to a larger value (e.g., 1 on CIFAR10).
 The value of $\sigma$ offers a trade-off between robustness and accuracy.
 By choosing a larger $\sigma$, one can improve robustness but it may lead to a loss of accuracy in the model.

 \Tool{} targets fast certification while maintaining a sufficiently large radius.
-Therefore, we considered $n_p$ in the range $\{1\% \dots 10\%\}$ of $n$ for our evaluation.
+Therefore, we considered $n_p$ smaller than $50\%$ of $n$ for our evaluation.
 However, \Tool{} certified radius can be smaller than the non-incremental RS, provided the user has a larger sample budget.
 In our experiment in Appendix~\ref{app:np} we test \Tool{} on larger $n_p$ and observe that \Tool{} is better than baseline for $n_p$ less than $70\%$ of $n$.
-This is particularly advantageous when computational resources are limited, allowing for more efficient certification.
+This is particularly advantageous when computational resources are limited.

-Limitations of RS, such as (1) the statistical nature of the method, introduces the possibility that the certification may not always hold.
-(2) the limitations of training for RS (3) impact on class-wise accuracy \cite{pmlr-v130-mohapatra21a}, are applicable to \Tool{} as well.